johanslettengren/SLT-ETH-24/README.md

 This repository displays my solutions to the coding exercises within the course "Statistical Learning Theory" at ETH Zürich, spring 2024.
-A compilation of the topics is found below.
+A compilation of the assignments is found below.

 | # | Topic | Description |
 |--------------|-------|-------------|